Last Updated on March 31, 2023

 The traffic to get from San Juan to El Yunque Rainforest will be busier and it will take longer in summer when there are more tourists in the area.
 If you visit during the off-season and slightly colder months- it should take less time.

-We had a rental car and it was easy to drive to El Yunque National Forest… however, if you don’t want to drive yourself—-
+We had a rental car and it was easy to drive to El Yunque National Forest.
+Here are some tips for easily renting a car and driving in Puerto Rico:

 More time in Puerto Rico?
 Use my Ultimate Guide for Planning Tips!